Rosebery Engine Yard

 The Team:

 The development targets 5 Star Green Star and 5 Star NABERS ratings through sensitive sustainability interventions.
 Double glazing has been applied to all windows, while the sawtooth roofs are operable, enabling natural ventilation and light to pour through the space.
-Sustainability is complex to do in a heritage building, and we pushed the envelope regarding the JV3 modelling and a relatively high whole-of-site performance.
+Sustainability is complex in a heritage building, and we pushed the envelope regarding the JV3 modelling and a relatively high whole-of-site performance.
 The sawtooth roof and façade had heritage orders that needed to be respected.
 The columns and truss framing are critical to keeping the site’s history.

 The site is divided into three architectural parcels, retaining the open-plan warehouse layout with features like an elongated central corridor, existing mezzanines, and exposed timber and steel-framed roof trusses.
 The preservation of remnant gantry and machinery elements adds to the industrial aesthetic.

 Kori Todd, Head of Design for Goodman said, “Rosebery Engine Yards is a great example of the benefits of adaptive reuse and the value repurposed buildings play in the sustainable development of Australian communities.
-“It demonstrates significant environmental benefits, enhanced the local landscape, and contributed to the Rosebery community identity.
+“It demonstrates significant environmental benefits, enhances the local landscape, and contributes to the Rosebery community identity.
 Our goal was to preserve the unique industrial character while integrating modern elements.
 The result is a harmonious blend of old and new, providing an inspiring environment for retailers, workers and visitors.”

 A ‘re-wilding’ concept will simulate ‘nature taking its course’ across the built form over time.
 The idea is the building and landscape are meshed, and the building will become part of the landscape, blanketed by greenery that will permeate the precinct.